 - Transfer applicants must submit TOEFL, IELTS or PTE Academic scores.

 First-year and transfer applicants whose native language is English are presumed to be proficient.
 This includes applicants from countries such as the United Kingdom, Australia, New Zealand, and Canada (except Quebec) where English is both the first language of the country and the language of instruction.
 Applicants with minimum scores of 100 on TOEFL iBT (with at least 20 in each section), 600 on SAT Critical Reading, or 27 on ACT English are presumed to be proficient.

 For those who do not demonstrate English proficiency, USC requires the International Student Exam (ISE) upon admission and prior to registration.
 The results on the ISE determine whether or not a student must enroll in English language courses at the American Language Institute (ALI) at USC.

 The Office of International Services assists international students with all aspects of their USC experience after enrollment at the university.

 Discover USC in Asia

-USC is hosting its annual Discover Asia receptions in Beijing, Hong Kong, Seoul, Shanghai and Taipei this October!
+USC is hosting its annual Discover Asia receptions in Beijing, Hong Kong, Mumbai, New Dehli, Seoul, Shanghai, Singapore and Taipei this October!